Table of Contents

 Industry-Specific AI Applications and Case Studies

-True to predictions of AI in cybersecurity, the AI drive has spawned applications across most industries, enhancing efficiency, accuracy, and identifications that were impossible for people to do.
-The following are several examples and use cases of how cybersecurity has advanced and successful cyberattacks have been reduced with artificial intelligence tools.
+True to the predictions of AI in cybersecurity, the AI drive has spawned applications across most industries, enhancing efficiency, accuracy, and identification that were previously impossible for people to achieve.

 • Anomaly detection to identify the presence of threat actors or malicious insiders